netpicker/workshop/README.md

-# Slurpit Netbox Plugin
+# Slurpit NetBox Plugin

-We assume to install Netbox on your local virtual environment.
+We assume to install NetBox on your local virtual environment.
-## How to install the plugin on the Netbox
+## How to install the plugin on the NetBox

  ### Activate the Virtual Environment

  To ensure our plugin is accessible to the NetBox installation, we first need to activate the Python virtual environment that was created when we installed NetBox.
-To do this, determine the virtual environment's path (this will be /opt/netbox/venv/ if you use the documentation's defaults) and activate it:
+To do this, determine the virtual environment's path (this will be /opt/NetBox/venv/ if you use the documentation's defaults) and activate it:

  ```
-$ source /opt/netbox/venv/bin/activate
+$ source /opt/NetBox/venv/bin/activate
  ```

  ### Run setup.py